 The week after your child has completed the diagnostic testing or as soon thereafter as you are able to do so, Dr. Smith will meet with you to discuss the results of your child’s evaluation.
 During this meeting, Dr. Smith will review your child’s test results with you, will explain how those results relate to your child’s academic struggles, and will provide you with specific recommendations to help your child reach his or her full academic potential.

-After the parent conference, Dr. Smith will provide you with a written report that summarizes relevant background information, diagnostic test results and her recommendations.
-The Comprehensive NeuroEducational Evaluation report is approximately twenty-five pages in length and is usually completed between two and four weeks after the Parent Conference.
-The Targeted NeuroEducational Evaluation report, which is usually completed during the same frame, is several pages shorter.
+A few weeks after the parent conference, Dr. Smith will provide you with a written report that summarizes relevant background information about your child, your child’s test results and her recommendations.
+The report will be approximately twenty-five pages in length.